But, but, but...

 The present perfect tense is a perfect tense used to express action that has been completed with respect to the present.

-In Mark's version He specifically said 'nor the Son' and I think Matthew's version implies it.
-Do you think now that Jesus is sitting at the right hand of the Father that He does not know?
+In Mark's version He specifically said 'nor the Son' and I think Matthew's version implies it (and some texts include it).
+Do you think now that Jesus is sitting at the right hand of the Father that He does not know now?

-I believe that He knew the day before He dwelt with us in human form and that His omniscience was restored when He was resurrected and returned to the Father - can anyone think otherwise!
-This further proves that the statement is not meant to mean always.
+I believe that He knew the day before He dwelt with us in human form and that His omniscience was restored when He was resurrected and returned to the Father!
+This would mean that the statement was not meant to mean always.

 My best assertion is that this statement in Matthew 24:36 was to put the disciples at rest that 'they' could not know the day and was not intended to be taken as doctrine across the ages.
-There are many who feel that Jesus will come down exactly on Yom Kippur to fulfill the Fall feasts just as He fulfilled the Spring feasts exactly on those days - I am one of them.
+There are many who feel that Jesus will fulfill the Fall feasts just as He fulfilled the Spring feasts exactly on those days - I am one of them.

 If you arrived here from a link, click here for the chapter index.